logaretm/vee-validate/docs/content/tutorials/dynamic-form-generator.md

 <summary>Bonus: Adding support for slotted inputs</summary>

 The `select` input introduces an edge case where your field would need to have children nodes inside its slot, the nodes being `option` tags.
-If you are rendering a component that accepts its options via prop you don't need to do this but let's tackle this edge case head on.
+If you are rendering a component that accepts its options via prop you don't need to do this but let's tackle this edge case head-on.

 First, back to our schema and let's add support for `children` prop that accepts a flat array of child nodes: